lucaswysocky/Game/README.md

 ### Future improvements

-* aliens shooitng their own laser bullets
+* aliens shooting their own laser bullets
 * obstacles the aliens can hide behind
-* more nuanced aliens' movements
+* more nuanced movements the aliens can make